Absolute Divorce In North Carolina

 North Carolina recognizes no-fault divorce.
 In other words, whether both spouses or only one spouse wants the divorce, the divorce will be granted as long as there has been a physical separation for more than one year.
 Neither you nor your spouse can prevent the divorce from being granted if the two of you have been physically separated for more than one year and at least one of you separated with the intent to remain permanently separate and apart.

-The Law Offices of Tiffany A. Lesnik is more than willing to assist you with obtaining a judgment of Absolute Divorce.
+The office of Lesnik Family Law P.C. is more than willing to assist you with obtaining a judgment of Absolute Divorce.
 It is our goal to simplify the process and make it as painless for you as possible.
 We will complete all necessary paperwork and attend the hearing in your place; you will not be required to attend court and miss a day of work.
 As part of this service, we are willing to conduct consultations by phone or e-mail so that you do not need to make a trip to the office if you do not wish to do so.
 However, we are certainly willing to meet with you to discuss the process and your options and we would be more than happy to schedule a consultation with you.

-To start the process, we will need you to complete an information sheet and sign and return a contract for services – both of which are available for you to download below.
-They can be returned by e-mail, by fax (919-400-4593), or by mail (to P.O.
-Box 20071, Raleigh, NC 27619).
-The fee for an Absolute Divorce is a one-time flat fee of $900.00 for an absolute divorce in Wake County, North Carolina which includes all court costs and one-time service fee.
-Payment can be made online by credit card on here or by check.
-A time can also be arranged for you to drop-off your paperwork and payment with the attorney if preferred.
+The fee for an Absolute Divorce is a one-time flat fee of $900 for an Absolute Divorce in Wake County, North Carolina, which includes all court costs and a one-time service fee.
+Divorces outside of Wake County are $1,200 (Must be within 50 miles of Wake County).
+Payment can be made online by credit card on our website or by check.
+A time can also be arranged for you to drop off your paperwork and payment with the attorney if preferred.

 You will receive confirmation of any payment and receipt of the payment and documentation from the attorney.
 The attorney will be available to speak with you or by e-mail for any questions or concerns you may have.